Read on for information on how we put together our Tangled Halloween costumes!

 Last Halloween, my husband and I decided to do a Disney couples costume.
 Since we are both huge fans of Tangled, Rapunzel and Flynn Rider Halloween costumes seemed like the obvious choice!
 I’m not very good at sewing, so I usually put our costumes together from lots of pieces that we find.
 That way it doesn’t look store bought but I don’t have to get frustrated and resort to my glue gun!
-I figured I would share a little bit about how we did each costume.

 For her costume I actually already had a generic Renaissance faire costume in purple (we are big Renaissance faire goers so that came in handy).
 While it’s not an exact copy of Rapunzel’s dress, it’s close enough and serves the purpose.